Productivity tip #14: Start your day ahead of everyone else.

 • The majority of Americans (56%) take between 20 and 30 minutes getting ready.

-• More women than men take longer to get ready, with 21% men taking over 30 minutes and 48% women doing the same.
+• More women than men take longer to get ready, with 21% of men and 48% of women taking over 30 minutes.

 These statistics do not include the time it takes a person to shower or bathe.